 I was injured at work.
 Can I also file a personal injury claim?

 Have you been injured at your workplace or while performing your work duties, such as a slip and fall?
-If so, you may be thinking of filing a workers compensation claim to pay for your medical bills and help to recover your damages.
+If so, you may be wondering if you should file a workers compensation or personal injury claim to pay for your medical bills and help to recover your damages.
 However, did you know that you can also file a personal injury claim, which may provide you with better compensation than workers’ comp?

 Generally, workers assume that when they are injured at work, the only option they have is through workers’ compensation; but in some situations, it’s possible to file a personal injury claim for a work accident as well.
 Many believe that this is considered ‘suing’ your boss, when in reality a third party may be responsible, such as the owner of the building.
 In this scenario, the third party’s insurance would be responsible for handling the cost of their safety shortcomings.
 Here we have provided information about which claim option would work best under particular circumstances: